sydcable/1600FinalProject/keyDifferences.md

 ## When to use Bitmap vs. Vector:

-Choosing between bitmap and vector images depends on the type of project and the desired outcome.
-Here are some practical guidelines:

 ## Use Bitmap Images When:

 - You need realistic, detailed visuals, such as photographs or complex artwork.